Alabama State Route 107

 State Route 107 (SR 107) is a 19.105 mi state highway in the western part of the U.S. state of Alabama.
 The southern terminus of the route is at an intersection with SR 18 approximately 3 mi northwest of Fayette.
-The highway reaches its northern terminus approximately 2 mi south of Guin at an intersection with SR 118.
+The highway reaches its northern terminus about 2 mi south of Guin at an intersection with SR 118.

 Route description

 SR 107 is aligned on a two-lane road as it travels through Fayette and Marion counties.
 It is a parallel route to U.S. Route 43 (US 43), aligned west of the U.S. Highway.
 The route serves to connect the towns at its southern and northern termini and does not pass through any incorporated cities or towns.